ffelten/CrazyRL/README.md

 You can explore the [test files](crazy_rl/test) to gain examples of usage and make comparisons between the Numpy and JAX versions.

-## Contributors
-* Florian Felten made the design, architecture, vision, reviews and cleanup.
-* Pierre-Yves Houitte wrote an original proof-of-concept of the library.
-* Coline Ledez adapted the environments to Jax, added tests.
-* El-Ghazali Talbi and Grégoire Danoy supervised the work.

 ## Citation
 If you use this code for your research, please cite this using: